17 no-code apps and tools to help build your next startup

 6. Bubble

-No-code also removes the obstacles to software development.
+No-code tools remove barriers to entry in software development.
 Bubble lets you build your own no-code app without having to know any programming languages.

 Bubble’s no-code app builder gives aspiring app developers a visual set of components to assemble and launch fully functioning end products.
 The abundance of options for functional customization makes Bubble a powerful tool for software development and building apps, dashboards, CRMs, social networks, and more.